Dance & Choreography BA(Hons)

 On this Dance & Choreography degree, you'll have the opportunity to gain a BA(Hons) degree over three years or study Dance & Choreography BA(Hons) with a professional placement.

-Our course structure, teaching and world-class facilities will provide you with time and space to develop physical, technical and critical capabilities.
+Our course structure, teaching and professional-standard facilities provide you with time and space to develop physical, technical and critical capabilities.
 On this dance degree, you'll receive a thorough grounding in dance techniques and develop your own innovative performance and choreographic practice.

-There will be opportunities for collaboration and cross-disciplinary practice, and to engage with the wider communities of the contemporary dance industry.
-This dance & choreography degree will enable you to make creative contributions to a range of professional arts contexts within which dance plays a vital role.
+There will be collaboration and cross-disciplinary working opportunities and chances to connect with wider communities from the dance industry.
+This dance and choreography degree will enable you to explore your own interests in dance and prepare you to make creative contributions to a range of professional arts contexts within which dance plays a vital role.

 Modules